gb-it/codejam-cap-nodejs/exercises/06/readme.md

 This contains a number of different requests ready for you to try.

-Note: If you still want to use curl, you'll find the command line invocations in the appropriate steps.
+Note: If you still want to use `curl`, you'll find the command line invocations in the appropriate steps.

 ![Postman collection](postman-collection-06.png)